-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kotzebue is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kotzebue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kotzebue are a mix of both white- and blue-collar jobs.
 Overall, Kotzebue is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Kotzebue who work in office and administrative support (17.59%), management occupations (10.26%), and community and social services (8.79%).

-One of the nice things about Kotzebue is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kotzebue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The education level of Kotzebue citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.34% of adults 25 and older in Kotzebue have a college degree.